Irapuato: Airport

 Irapuato is a 2 or 3 hour flight from cities including Los Angeles, Houston, Dallas, Mexico City, Monterrey, Guadalajara and Puerto Vallarta, among others.
-Located just 25 minutes from the city of Irapuato the Del Bajío International Airport (officially, Guanajuato International Airport) (IATA: BJX) is an international airport located in Silao, close to Irapuato, Guanajuato, Mexico.
+Located just 25 minutes from the city of Irapuato the Del Bajío International Airport (officially, Guanajuato International Airport) (IATA: BJX) is an international airport located in Silao.
 It handles national and international air traffic of the area that includes the cities of León, Irapuato, and the state capital, Guanajuato.
 Guanajuato International Airport is an important connecting point for some flights from Mexico City to the United States.

 Major highways

 Major highways in Irapuato and their starting and ending points: